gbdubs/grady.dev/hugodata/content/projects/laser_puzzles.md

 In the end I was very impressed by the Glowforge PRO, which consistently had the lowest amount of hassle, and produced consistently good rasters.
-The Epilog lazer I used for the final cut was also quite good both in precision and accuracy in the cut,but the raster left quite a bit to be desired.
+The Epilog laser I used for the final cut was also quite good both in precision and accuracy in the cut,but the raster left quite a bit to be desired.

 The final process I found to be effective involved first etching the image on